Summer Mini-Courses in Germany

 BIOL 6510: Growing Old-Aging and its Medical Challenges

-Room and Food: Off-campus housing provided by Rostock.
+Room and Food: Off-campus housing and stipend provided by Rostock.
 Students responsible for food.

 Extracurricular: Sailing and swimming available on the beautiful Baltic coast.